louieyan/r4ds-exercise-solutions/visualize.md

 <div class="answer">

-There are 32 rows and 11 columns in the the `mtcars` data frame.
+There are 32 rows and 11 columns in the `mtcars` data frame.

 ```r
 nrow(mtcars)